 sometimes regarded as one subject by some courses at some universities.
 Both subjects may be required or highly desirable for entry to the most competitive courses in Maths, Physics/Engineering or Economics.
 Medicine:

 If you do Chemistry, Biology and one from Mathematics or Physics you will keep all the medical schools open to you.
 If you do Chemistry and Biology you will keep open the vast majority.
 If you do Chemistry and one from Mathematics and Physics you will limit your range of choices much more.
 Maths and Further Maths will be counted as one subject at many places.
 Most students are required to take an extra test (BMAT or UKCAT).
 Voluntary/community work is essential; the widest range of medical schools is available if you have 6+ GCSE grades 7/8/9 or A/A*.
 Music and Music Technology:

 sometimes regarded as one subject by some universities.
 Some degree courses in Music Technology require Music A level, and may look for Maths and/or Physics as well as Music Technology.
 Physiotherapy

 : Biology and typically Chemistry, plus evidence of working with people.
-High grades now required plus strong GCSE profile.
 Primary Teaching:

 minimum GCSE grade 4/5/C in Maths, English Language and a Science, plus at least one primary National Curriculum A level subject is needed to take on to higher education.
 Drama, Art and Religious Studies are also useful.
 Work experience essential.
 Psychology

 : degree courses often require a science and sometimes Maths as well.
 Veterinary Medicine:

 You should do Chemistry and Biology and one from Mathematics or Physics so that you have all universities open to you.
 BMAT test may be required by some vet schools.
 Work experience essential; widest range of vet schools is available if you have 6+ GCSE grades 7/8/9 or A/A*.

 General guidance can be found at the following: www.ucas.com